peicodes/neverwing/README.md

 2. Replace the login URL with your login URL.

-3. Run `ruby run.rb` in the project folder.
+3. Run `ruby play.rb` in the project folder to play a single game.

+4. Run `ruby train_sidekicks.rb` in the project folder to train all your dragons.

 ### Enjoy!